sal55/langs/q-python.md

 #### Blazing Fast Bytecode Compiler

 Q programs need all modules known at compile-time, and all must be byte-code compiled before execution can start.
 This needs a very fast compiler.
 The one used works at between 500,000 and 1,000,000 lines per second.
+This makes run-from-source viable too, but usually programs are run from pre-compiled byte-code.

 #### Common Syntax